guiinow/guiinow/README.md

 I studied for a while in the interdisciplinary degree course in Science and Technology -  UFVJM.

-I looking to collaborate on projects that may contribute to decrease inequality of access to information.
+I'm looking to collaborate on projects that may contribute to decrease inequality of access to information.

 Ask me about: politics, coffee, wine, music, engineering stuff...